-There are several reasons why these careers are growing so quickly.
+People interested in HVAC quickly discover why these careers are increasingly popular.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+There's also the transition away from R-22 Freon®, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 - Air conditioners